d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 #### Description

-Command for sending various tests to iLO.
+Command for triggering various tests to iLO.